Festivals in the Basque Country

 FOURTH WEEK OF JUNE

-Donibane Lohitzun/St Jean de Luz
+Donibane Lohitzun/St Jean de Luz, France

 Fetes de St. Jean– This is the biggest and probably best of the summer festivals that take place in the beach resort town of St. Jean de Luz.
 Centered around the summer solstice (and longest day of the year), this festival is celebrated with beach bonfires, music and dancing.
 Residents will be dressed in traditional red and black garb.
 Starts on Thursday and runs through the weekend.